khafaji-ahmed/khafaji-ahmed.github.io/content/about/index.md

   - JavaScript
 ---

-I have always been interested in math, science and technology, throughout my early youth, I played with a lot of old technologies, teaching myself along the way.

 I'm currently studying as a software engineering student at York University in Toronto, Canada.

 Some of my interests/skills include: